-To ask the Secretary of State for the Environment if he has decided where to locate the next generation of urban development corporations; and if he will make a statement.
+To ask the Secretary of State for Scotland if he will take powers to establish urban development corporations in areas of dereliction in major conurbations in Scotland; and if he will make a statement.

 The powers to establish urban development corporations contained in the Local Government, Planning and Land Act 1980 apply equally in Scotland.